CarineRey/caars/README.md

 # Installation

-## No installation with Docker and docker container usage
+## No installation required with Docker and docker container usage

 CAARS is available in a docker image available on DockerHub.